Home » How to Measure the Productivity of Employees: Strategies for Success

 Quantitative Metrics

-• Output Volume: Measure the quantity of work delivered by an employee within a specific timeframe.
+- Output Volume: Measure the quantity of work an employee delivers within a specific timeframe.
 This could include completed tasks, projects, or units manufactured.

 Qualitative Metrics

-• Innovation and Creativity: Measure an employee’s ability to generate innovative ideas, contribute to problem-solving, and suggest process improvements.
+- Innovation and Creativity: Measure employees’ ability to generate innovative ideas, contribute to problem-solving, and suggest process improvements.

 Time Tracking Software